morales0021/HFT_Futures_Simulator_Engine/futsimulator/Readme.md

 ps.send_stop_order(price, side, size, tp, sl)

 ```
-When you send a limit/stop order, then the manager updates automatically (similar when sending a market order).
+When you send a limit/stop order, then the manager updates automatically and verifies if such order should be already executed or not (similar when sending a market order).

 **Modify limit/stop order**